gracelang/language/standardPrelude/standard.md

     }
 ```

-The first two blocks use self-matching objects; the first is short for
+The first two blocks use numbers as [patterns](#patterns); the first is short for
 `{_ : 0 -> 0 }`, that is, a block with parameter `_`  and pattern `0`.
 The `match(_)case(_)…` statement may have one or many `case` branches, of which just one
 should match.
 The branch labelled `else` is optional, but when present must come last.

 If `match(_)case(_)…` does not find a match, it executes the `else` block, if there is one;
 otherwise it raises raises `MatchError`.
 If it finds _multiple_ matches, it also raises `MatchError`.

 ## ValueOf

 Grace's `valueOf` allows a block with
 local declarations and a statement list where an
 expression is required.  `valueOf` takes a block
 as argument, evaluates it, and returns the result.